 Setting Out for the Future: How can we drive Europe forward? - GDL @ DAAD Alumni Event on Mar, 18

-As part of a conference on ideas for Europe organised by DAAD, two sessions are hosted by GDL members Prof Dr Jernej Pikalo and Eleonora Tafuro Ambrosetti.
-The workshop given by Jerney Pikalo aims to explore options for optimal collaboration – especially post-Brexit UK, sharing of research capabilities, mobilities of researchers and educators on both sides, specifically encouraging participants to go beyond simple statements and trying to envision the best possible solutions for the future UK-EU scientific collaboration.
+As part of a conference on ideas for Europe organised by DAAD, two sessions were hosted by GDL members Prof Dr Jernej Pikalo and Eleonora Tafuro Ambrosetti.
+The workshop by Jernej Pikalo explored options for optimal collaboration – especially post-Brexit UK, sharing of research capabilities, mobilities of researchers and educators on both sides, specifically encouraging participants to go beyond simple statements and try to envision the best possible solutions for the future UK-EU scientific collaboration.
+In the Policy Brief published after the conference, Jernej makes - among others - the following recommendations:

 For decades, the EU has been trying to shape a common and effective Russia policy.
 Yet, the latest aggression against Ukraine has shown Western policies' failure towards Moscow.
 The war has also shown that Brussels still relies very much on NATO and the US when it comes to European security.
-Eleonara's workshop explores the US's role in defining the EU Russia policy through the lens of the contested "strategic autonomy" concept.
-The workshop will also look at possible conflict developments, including Ukraine's deeper integration (and potential membership) in the EU.
-Its goal is to come up with practical recommendations for the EU decision-makers on enhancing Brussels' voice and interests when it comes to dealing with its most troublesome Eastern neighbour.
+Eleonora's workshop explored the US's role in defining the EU Russia policy through the lens of the contested "strategic autonomy" concept.
+The workshop also looked at possible conflict developments, including Ukraine's deeper integration (and potential membership) in the EU.
+Its goal was to come up with practical recommendations for the EU decision-makers on enhancing Brussels' voice and interests when it comes to dealing with its most troublesome Eastern neighbour.
+These are summerized in Eleonora's Policy Brief that contains the following aspects:

 You can find more information about the event here.